fastlane/docs/docs/codesigning/troubleshooting.md

   <img src="/img/codesigning/KeychainPrivateKey.png" width=500 />
 </p>
 1. Make sure to have deleted all expired WWDR certificates, more information [here](https://stackoverflow.com/questions/32821189/xcode-7-error-missing-ios-distribution-signing-identity-for/35401483#35401483).
 There might be 2 expired WWDR certificates, one in the `login`, and one in the `system` keychain
-1. Run `security default-keychain` to view the default keychain that is used by some fastlane actions if a keychain path is not explicitly provided.
-If it's the system keychain, make sure fastlane has access to write to it.
+1. Run `security default-keychain` to view the default keychain that is used by some _fastlane_ actions if a keychain path is not explicitly provided.
+If it's the system keychain, make sure _fastlane_ has access to write to it.
 You may want to reconfigure your enviroment so the default keychain is the login keychain, which is less prone to permissions errors.
-If you're using launchctl, see [this link to change the default keychain to the login keychain](https://serverfault.com/a/371252).
+If you're using `launchctl`, see [this link to change the default keychain to the login keychain](https://serverfault.com/a/371252).

 ## Have you tried turning it off and on again?